jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 ![](../../img/everywhere.jpeg)

-^76% of all proposals were accepted for Swift 3
+^3/4 of all proposals were accepted!

 ---